Frequently asked questions (FAQs)

 Our colleagues are at no higher risk of getting the infection that anyone in the area.
-We monitor daily to check if any colleagues are affected and we have plans in place to counteract this or if the infection becomes more widespread and starts to affect the organisation.

 All of our employees are fully aware of the current requirements.
 They are undertaking additional health and safety procedures to ensure that the highest possible hygiene standards are maintained, throughout every aspect of our service including visiting and working in your home.